AstroNvim/docs/docs/Recipes/advanced_lsp.md

           return false
         end

-        -- disable prettier for javascript files
-        if client.name == "prettier" and vim.bo.filetype == "javascript" then
+        -- only enable null-ls for javascript files if vim.bo.filetype == "javascript" then
-          return false
+          return client.name == "null-ls"
         end

         -- enable all other clients